-The impact of COVID-19 may lead to reduced client activity and demand for the Macquarie Group's products and services, higher credit and valuation losses in Macquarie Group loan and investment portfolios, impairments of financial assets, trading losses and other negative impacts on the Macquarie Group's financial position, including possible constraints on capital and liquidity, as well as higher costs of capital, and possible changes or downgrades to Macquarie Bank's credit ratings.
-If conditions deteriorate or remain uncertain for a prolonged period, the Macquarie Bank Group's funding costs may increase and its ability to replace maturing liabilities may be limited, which could adversely affect the Macquarie Bank Group's ability to fund and grow its business.
-Please refer to the 2020 audited consolidated annual financial statements in the 2020 annual report of Macquarie Bank incorporated by reference into this Base Prospectus, for further information on the financial statement impact of COVID-19, including, but not limited to, Note 11 which discusses its impact on Macquarie Bank's expected credit losses.
+The impact of COVID-19 on the economy and the Macquarie Group's personnel and operations is highly uncertain and cannot be predicted and will depend on the scope and duration of the pandemic and any recovery period, the emergence and spread of variants of COVID-19, the prevalence of escalating rates of infection in various jurisdictions, the availability, adoption and efficacy of treatments and vaccines, future actions taken by government authorities, central banks and other third parties in response to the pandemic.
+All these factors may lead to further reduced client activity and demand for the Macquarie Group's products and services, higher credit and valuation losses in Macquarie Group loan and investment portfolios, impairments of financial assets, trading losses and other negative impacts on the Macquarie Group's financial position, including possible constraints on capital and liquidity, as well as higher costs of capital, and possible changes or downgrades to Macquarie Bank, MGL and certain other rated Macquarie Group entities' credit ratings.
+Additionally, despite the business continuity and crisis management policies currently in place, travel restrictions or potential impacts on personnel and operations may disrupt the Macquarie Group's business and increase operational risk losses.
+If conditions deteriorate or remain uncertain for a prolonged period, the Macquarie Group's funding costs may increase and the ability to replace maturing liabilities may be limited, which could adversely affect its ability to fund and grow its business.
+This may adversely impact the Macquarie Group's results of operations and financial condition.
+Please refer to our 2021 annual financial statements and 2022 interim financial statements for further information on the financial statement impact of COVID-19, including, but not limited to, Note 13 and Note 10, respectively, which discuss its impact on our expected credit losses.